eferrea/BCI-Master/README.md

 **Running the BCI framework**

 1. Start the task controller program

+* specify client and server addresses
+* specify server port (here used 6666 vcan be kept but if changed need to me done also on the BCImat side)
+* specify dpi of your screen for pixel to mm conversion

 2. Run the function BCI_loop.m with the following arguments for the simulated neural network:
 * BCI_Loop(isBrain,neurons,delay,server_address,client_address) so practically will look like that